Military aviation: History

 Today, a country's military aviation forces are often the first line of defense against an attack, or the first forces to attack the enemy, and effective military aviation forces (or lack thereof) have proved decisive in several recent conflicts such as the Gulf War.

-Categories of military aircraft
+Categories

 Airborne Early Warning provides advance warning of enemy activities to reduce the chance of being surprised.
 Many also have command functions that allow them to direct or vector friendly fighters onto incoming bogeys.

 Bombers are capable of carrying large payloads of bombs and may sacrifice speed or maneuverability to maximize payload.

 Experimental aircraft are designed to test advanced aerodynamic, structural, avionic, or propulsion concepts.
 These are usually well instrumented, with performance data telemetered on radio-frequency data links to ground stations located at the test ranges where they are flown.